N0tA1dan/Krypton/README.md

 Q: What can Krypton encrypt?

-A: Krypton can only encrypt UTF-8 encoded characters.
-Anything else wont work.
+A: Krypton can encrypt Any encoded character you set it to.
+But if you leave it as default it can only encrypt UTF-8 characters.

 Q: What is symmetrical encryption?